TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_project_architecture.md

 # Implementation details

+## Prefabs

+### General

+Instead of per-instance overrides (which might be a pain in the ass) we might want to have "init parameters".
+- Perhaps it doesn't make sense but at least think about it.
+- Might be simple or complex.
+- Perfect for aquarium - we can pass a wall texture, a floor texture to fill it with, list of fish to instantiate etc.
+	- In case of aquarium we don't want to just modify the instances by hand but just specify nice parameters for each instance.

+### Unpacking (instances too) into flavours

+- Prefab modification and flavour generation workflow
+	- First, there exist only prefabs and their instantiations
+		- with their arbitrary structue, but certainly different than that of flavours in some respects
+		- e.g. resource paths instead of viewable ids

 ## Duality of state.
 Hierarchy vs Caches

 - General synchronization between nodes and actual entities on scene